 6.2 Indemnification Procedure.
 Producer shall be liable for any Costs incurred by Ethos which are attributable to any such Claims, and Ethos will (i) notify Producer promptly in writing of the claim, with the understanding and agreement that no failure by Ethos to provide timely notice shall permit Producer to avoid its indemnity obligation hereunder, and (ii) provide reasonable assistance at Producer’s written request and at Producer’s expense to enable Producer to defend, compromise, or settle such claim.
 Producer shall diligently pursue any defense required to be rendered hereunder, shall keep Ethos informed of all significant developments in any action defended, and shall not enter into any settlement affecting Ethos without the prior written consent of Ethos.

-6.3 Producer shall obtain and maintain insurance for itself and its officers, directors, employees, agents, subcontractors and contractors for the conduct of its business, including Professional Liability Errors and Omissions Insurance, for any loss arising as a result of any real or alleged negligence, errors, omissions or malpractice arising from the services provided to Ethos with limits of not less than $1,000,000, and Producer agrees to deliver current Certificates of Insurance to Ethos within ten (10) business days of the expiration or replacement of any coverage, and/or at any time upon request from Ethos.
+6.3 Insurance.
+Producer shall obtain and maintain insurance for itself and its officers, directors, employees, agents, Subproducers and contractors for the conduct of its business, including, without limitation, Errors and Omissions Insurance, for any loss arising as a result of any real or alleged negligence, errors, omissions or malpractice arising from the services provided to Ethos with limits of not less than $1,000,000 or such greater amount as may be required by applicable law, and Producer agrees to deliver current Certificates of Insurance to Ethos within ten (10) business days of the expiration or replacement of any coverage, and/or at any time upon request from Ethos.

 Limitation of Liability.